stevenfluo/stevenfluo.github.io/docs/_pages/index.md

 I'm grateful to be supported by the [Regents' and Chancellor's Scholarship](https://financialaid.berkeley.edu/types-of-aid-at-berkeley/scholarships/regents-and-chancellors-scholarship/) and Cal Alumni Association's [Leadership Award](https://alumni.berkeley.edu/get-involved/scholarships/the-leadership-award/).
 I am also a [Data Scholar](https://data.berkeley.edu/data-science/student-opportunities/data-scholars) and part of the [STEM Excellence through Equity and Diversity (SEED) Scholars Honors Program](https://seedscholars.berkeley.edu/home).

 In addition to my academic pursuits, I enjoy teaching (especially CS education and science communication), reading, cooking, as well as watching the symphony and opera.
+This year, I'm challenging myself to read one book every week (with occasional accompanying blogs).
+Have titles to suggest or thoughts to share?
+Feel free to reach out — I'd love to hear from you!

 If you would like to contact me, you can email me at sfluo (AT@) berkeley (DOT.) edu.
 Thanks for stopping by!